dr-lab/CarND-Behavioral-Cloning-P3/writeup_report.md

 2. Flip images

 Since the first track training data are all left turn, we need more data on right turning.
-One way got in the lecture i to flip the image, and update the steering angle = steeringAngel * (-1).
+One way got in the lecture is to flip the image, and update the steering angle = steeringAngel * (-1).

-In my implementation, we do not flip all the images which will increase the training time, but we use a probability parameter, flip images with a parameterized %.
+In my implementation, I do not flip all the images which will increase the training time, but we use a probability parameter, flip images with this probability default to 50%.

  ![alt text][image2]